Quick tips for finding the right internet speed

 Since many people around the world play sports and first-person shooter games simultaneously, these types of games may block satellite internet users from playing because of the inherent latency of satellite internet.
 They block satellite users to prevent people from using lag to their advantage and compromising the gaming experience for other players.

-How to improve your internet speeds for online gaming
+How do you improve your internet speeds for online gaming?

 To make your internet faster at home, you could boost your Wi-Fi signal to lower your latency.
 Resetting or moving your router can boost and stabilize your signal.
 You could also add a Wi-Fi repeater or extender to improve internet signals for gaming devices further away from your router.